pranitbauva1997/pranitbauva1997.github.io/_posts/blog/2017-03-14-Writing Kickass READMEs.md

 to use your software.
 User documentation should be in another file or folder (if it is quite big) and should probably be in some kind of a format which can be rendered easily.
-You can either write it in markdown format so that it can be easily read on GitHub or you can write in `man` pages form for the oldies to read it.
+You can either write it in markdown format or Github wikis so that it can be easily read on GitHub or you can write in `man` pages form for the oldies to read it.
 But you should have it.
 And that's not it, your README should explicitly point out to the documentation and also tell the user how to access it and actually read it.

 Also you can include the very basic use case in the README itself.